0xhtml/PrivacyTube/README.md

 ### TODO
 If you wanna help but you don't know what to implement, then here is the perfect list for you:
 - Change password page
-- A way to enable caching of videos and images loaded via the `dl.php` script
+- YouTube comments support
+- Showing the length of videos